The Xometry app works best with JavaScript enabled!

 The important values for HDPE are its heat resistance and its density-to-strength profile.
 HDPE is known for its heat resistance, as it remains serviceable and rigid up until its max serviceable temperatures, where it is efficiently molded and worked.
 Its melting point can also be quite high, being generally higher than most other plastics in its weight class.

 HDPE’s strength compared to its density allows small amounts of the material to be used to carry multiple pounds of weight with little trouble.
 This strength combined with its excellent tensile strength is why HDPE is commonly used in milk jugs, bleach bottles, and other liquid storage containers.
-A familiar example is the pump bottle shown in the image below:

-What Are the Uses of High Density Polyethylene (HDPE)?
+Uses of High Density Polyethylene (HDPE)

 HDPE plastic is used in a laundry list of applications, as it is currently one of the most versatile plastic materials worldwide.
 Its strength, impact and corrosion resistance, chemical profile, and other valuable characteristics make it an ideal product material for various industries.
 Below is a brief list of some of the many uses of HDPE plastic: